 overview

-Selected solo exhibitions have been presented at Espacio Arte Abierto in Mexico City (2021), Barbican Gallery in London (2019), NC Arte in Bogota (2015) und Daelim Museum in Seoul (2014).
+In 2024, Troika will have a solo exhibitions at Langen Foundation in Neuss and at the MAK in Vienna.
+Selected solo exhibitions have been presented at Espacio Arte Abierto in Mexico City (2021), Barbican Gallery in London (2019), NC-arte in Bogotá (2015) und Daelim Museum in Seoul (2014).
 Troika’s cross-media works are part of the collections of the Center Pompidou, Paris; M+, Hong Kong; the Victoria & Albert Museum, London; the Art Institute of Chicago; the Museum of Modern Art, New York; Jumex Collection, Mexico City; and the Eretz Israel Museum, Tel Aviv.
 Troika realized three site-specific installations for the British Pavilion at World Exhibition 2010 Shanghai.

 → CV Troika